publisha/publisha.github.io/pages/text2id.md

 [![After changing the uppercase to title case](/images/2017/04/text2id/image11.png)](/images/2017/04/text2id/image11.png)

 [^1]: Most public domain texts of Shakespeare's plays are created from print copies that have been scanned.

+[^2]: The spacing throughout the text reveals a pattern - a certain number of spaces for each element.
+This will help us in out 'Find and Replace' strategy.

+[^3]: You should only see one break between paragraphs.